Tiburonboy/Symbolic-modified-nodal-analysis/test circuits/readme.md

-test circuits
+## Circuit Analysis Test Vectors
+Last updated: 4 Dec 2017

-I'm going to put various test circuits used to validate the code in this folder.
+This filter contains the test vectors used to validate the network analysis code.